 c.
 Gate of the Date Family Residence – Greatness is in the details

 This structure was the front gate of the mansion built in Tokyo at the beginning of the 20th Century.

 The gate is a masterpiece of architecture with a powerful and sturdy look.
 The whole gate is made of Japanese Zelkova, a prestigious kind of wood from a tree usually used as a decoration or bonsai.
-Among all the details decorating the gate, if you look for it, you'll find the Date family crest carved into the wooden posts by the entrance.
+Among all the details decorating the gate, you'll find the Date family crest carved into the wooden posts by the entrance if you look for it.

 East Zone: Notable Buildings

 As you start walking on Shitamachi-naka Street, in the East Zone, you'll be greeted by many beautiful stores that impart the majestic sense of the time they were originally constructed.

 You’ll find a paper umbrellas store, as well as flower shops, stationery stores, tailor, food, liquor stores, and more.